-- All time periods may be extended by the University for good cause shown. - In the event the allegations of discrimination, harassment or retaliation are involved with other violations of University policies, the University reserves the right to select the process or processes to be used to determine all charges that arise out of the same incidents and/or allegations and whether any overlapping procedures are to be utilized sequentially, simultaneously or not at all. - The Title IX Coordinator will serve as the centralized record keeper of records concerning complaints and investigations.
-Additional records concerning complaints and investigations may also be maintained by the Vice President for Human Resources and University Counsel. - Any suspension or termination of a tenured faculty member or full-time non-tenured faculty member prior to expiration of a contract of appointment will be subject to the University's Academic Dismissal Policy and Procedure.
+- All time periods may be extended by the University for good cause shown. - The University reserves the right to use this policy to adjudicate other allegations of misconduct as defined by policies outside of the scope of this policy in instances when the conduct arises out of the same incidents and/or allegations.
+The Title IX Coordinator will address these consolidated reports in collaboration and coordination with other appropriate offices, including Student Affairs and Human Resources. - The Title IX Coordinator will serve as the centralized record keeper of records concerning complaints and investigations.
+Additional records concerning complaints and investigations may also be maintained by the Vice President for Human Resources and University Counsel.